 In 'green weeks' there are recycling collections of paper and card, clothes and textiles, mixed plastics and garden waste.

 As Birch residents are not being issues with wheelie bins, each household is entitled to free issue of up to four new garden waste sacks.
 These are not issued automatically.
 Residents need to apply for a voucher which can be redeemed at one of the local distribution points.
 Vouchers can be applied for on-line on Colchester Borough Council's website at www.colchester.gov.uk/recycling or by telephoning Customer Services on 01206-282700.

 On the first Tuesday of each month our Zone Warden, Caroline Law (Mob: 07507-647373), will be outside Birch Memorial Hall, from 9-00am for about an hour, to issue clear recycling sacks to those who need them.
 These sacks are supplied by Colchester Borough Council, free of charge, for the purposes of its regular kerbside recycling collections.
 The Council is keen to encourage the highest possible level of recycling both for the protection of the environment and to reduce the costs of landfill refuse disposal.

-Refuse freighter visits to Birch and Layer Breton in 2017 are scheduled for the Saturdays 1st July and 26th August.
+The next refuse freighter visit to Birch and Layer Breton is scheduled for Saturday 26th August.